 However, tapering usually reduces the severity of withdrawal symptoms and is the only way some people are able to overcome their physical dependence on sleeping pills.

 Treatment For Sleeping Pill Addiction

-At The Bluffs, we understand that anyone can unintentionally develop an addiction to a substance, despite efforts to use it responsibly.
+At Vertava Health of Ohio, we understand that anyone can unintentionally develop an addiction to a substance, despite efforts to use it responsibly.
 Our inpatient rehab program will not only help individuals overcome the addiction itself, but also the underlying causes of substance abuse.

 By encouraging significant lifestyle changes, such as participation in cognitive behavioral therapy (CBT) and a regular exercise routine, we help people find healthy coping strategies and solutions to problems they would attempt to solve with substances.

 With long-term care and continued support, anyone can find the strength they need to overcome sleeping pill abuse and enjoy a meaningful, substance-free life.